Cartan Fluxes in $SU(3)$ Lattice Gauge Theory: Cartan-Based Procedure

 for every root $\alpha$, which are differences of weights: $\alpha=\omega_i-\omega_j$, cf.\ Eq.\,\eqref{difw}.
 Then, by using Eqs.\,\eqref{wfun} and \eqref{fundwei}, it can be shown that

+where $\widebar{F}_{\mu\nu}\vert_{ij}$ denotes a matrix element of $\widebar{F}_{\mu\nu}$.
 Consequently, whenever the diagonal components of $\widebar{F}_{\mu\nu}$ are in the interval $[-\pi,\pi]$ and sum to zero, the corresponding $\bar{f}_{\mu \nu}$ is in the fundamental hexagon.
 Of course, if this applies to all the plaquettes of a cube, then the monopole detection will coincide on this cube.
-On the other hand, because of the second possibility, when following the usual method, monopoles may carry unphysical fluxes outside the Cartan algebra.
+On the other hand, because of the second possibility, when following the diagonal method, monopoles may carry unphysical fluxes outside the Cartan algebra.

 Our proposal directly targets the physical sector.
 As a side remark, note that the phases of the link variables in $\Phi_\mu$ are not unique.
 One may shift

 where $L_\mu(x)$ is a diagonal matrix with integer entries.
 In both the constrained and unconstrained cases, this integer phase transformation leaves $C_\mu$ and $C_{\mu \nu}$ unchanged, while inducing